 where $\vartheta$ is the angle that determines the WKB triangulation.
 The functions $\mathcal{X}_\gamma^\mathrm{RH}$ are then identified with the coordinates $\mathcal{X}_\gamma^\vartheta$ by specializing $\vartheta$ to $\arg(\zeta)$.

 As $\vartheta$ varies, the WKB triangulation of $C_\mathrm{UV}$ generically remains constant but undergoes discrete jumps when $\vartheta$ crosses specific values corresponding to angles $\vartheta = \arg(Z_\gamma)$ of BPS states.
-The transformations that relate distinct triangulations can take the following forms: \begin{itemize} \item \emph{flips} , discussed in \Cref{partIII,partIV} of the monograph, which arise because of BPS hypermultiplets, \item \emph{juggles} , related to the existence of \emph{limit triangulations} , and physically, to BPS vector multiplets, \item \emph{pops} , corresponding to a change of flat section at a puncture of cilium of $C_\mathrm{UV}$, and do not correspond to BPS states. \end{itemize} Fock--Goncharov coordinates undergo cluster transformations when the triangulation is flipped.
-These cluster transformations are specific instances of Kontsevich--Soibelman transformations, as described in \Cref{eq:KSactionontheX}.
-The transformations of the functions $\mathcal X_\gamma^\mathrm{RH}$ under juggles and pops can also be computed explicitly and correspond to the action of Kontsevich--Soibelman symplectomorphisms on the $\mathcal X_\gamma^\mathrm{RH}$.
+The transformations that relate distinct triangulations can take the following forms: \begin{itemize} \item \emph{flips} , discussed in \Cref{partIII,partIV} of the monograph, which arise because of BPS hypermultiplets, \item \emph{juggles} , related to the existence of \emph{limit triangulations} , and physically, to BPS vector multiplets, \item \emph{pops} , corresponding to a change of flat section at a puncture of cilium of $C_\mathrm{UV}$, and do not correspond to BPS states. \end{itemize}